TheRoD2k/CMakeProjectTask/README.md

 # CMakeProjectTask
-CMakeProject for TP course of MIPT DIHT, second task Creates everything to build the given solution
+<p>CMakeProject for TP course of MIPT DIHT, second task
+<p>Creates everything to build the given solution